Chhota Ghallughara: The martydom of Mani Singh Shaheed

-Bhai Mani Singh was a significant Sikh scholar and teacher who lived in the city of Amritsar, founded by Guru Ram Das.
+Bhai Mani Singh was a prominent Sikh scholar and teacher who lived in the city of Amritsar, founded by Guru Ram Das.
 For many years, Sikhs had customarily gathered at Amritsar in the spring and fall for the holidays of Vaisakhi and Diwali.
 Under the persecution of the Mughals, these festivals had been disrupted.

 Bhai Mani Singh sought and obtained Zakaria Khan's permission to hold the Diwali celebration in Amritsar on payment of a tax of 5000 rupees.
 When Mani Singh found out that the governor had dispatched a large number of soldiers to annihilate the Sikhs gathered at Amritsar, he sent word out to the Sikhs in their forest and desert hideouts, forbidding them from coming.
 In consequence, no money was collected and Bhai Mani Singh was prosecuted for not paying the stipulated sum.
 After a summary trial, he was given the choice of embracing Islam or facing death.
 Bhai Mani Singh chose the latter and as his punishment, was cut to pieces, joint by joint.